tranfh/rates-api/README.md

 * The JSON file should contain initial rates

 #### Future improvement considerations:
+* Use Sqlalchemy to manage orm models using flask-sqlalchemy
+* Set up a postgres DB using psycopg2 library
+* Create a docker-compose.yml for defining and running multi-container Docker applications
 * Caching
 * Rate Limiting
 * Authentication

 ---